uoy-ads/ads-data-catalogue-docs/docs/Section-4_Search_Filters.md

 In addition to the  [**What**](Section-1_What.md), [**Where**](Section-2_Map_Where.md), and [**When**](Section-3_Time_period_When.md) tools, several filters operate on specific metadata fields to help you refine your search results.

-Advanced filters - the "AND" and "OR" operators - can also be applied to selected filters for more precise searching.

 ![Search filters](../assets/56-Filters_all.png)

 Below is a list of the avaiable search filter options, including the context for each filter and advice on how best to use them.